semantic-flow/sflo/documentation/principle.composability.md

 id: 4b9afsut6cakxh55iabvirt
 title: Composability
 desc: ''
-updated: 1755853661238
+updated: 1755973087689
 created: 1751233874377
 ---

-//TODO: re-verify this ai-generated content

 ## Overview

-Composability is the ability to combine multiple meshes or extract submeshes to create new, functional semantic structures.
-Semantic Flow enables flexible mesh composition through git-native operations and intelligent reference resolution.
+Composability is the ability to combine meshes.
+Semantic Flow enables flexible mesh composition by allowing any mesh node to contain other nodes: the mesh node

 ## Key Concepts

 ### Mesh Boundaries

-Each git repository represents a complete mesh with its own root namespace.
-Cross-mesh references use absolute URIs, while intra-mesh references use relative URIs.
+A mesh is identified as a folder that looks like a [[concept.mesh.resource.folder.node]], i.e., has (at least) these two subfolders:

 ### Upward Reference Problem